Skip to content

 bool malloc_remote( void * addr )

-indicates if the dynamic object is from a remote heap (OWNERSHIP only).
+returns if the object is from a remote heap (OWNERSHIP only).

 Parameters: